 The focus is on facilitating discussions and connections within plant science and agricultural technology.
 Programming will be curated around a variety of topics from food and energy security to sustainability to big data and machine learning.

-Venture Café Night: No Ceilings
+Venture Café Night: Activate

 The focus is on applying innovation to civic and social issues in North City and beyond.
 Programming will specifically be curated to address the goals of the Promise Zone, Forward Through Ferguson and 100 Resilient Cities.